 1. Spraying the foliage with a solution of 1 gallon of water mixed with one tablespoon of Epsom salt.
-Application of this solution is expected to be done during spring whenever new leaves are almost opening.
+Application of this solution is expected to be done during late spring whenever new leaves are almost opening.

 2. Use one gallon of this solution for every 12 inches of plant height.

 3. Spray the plants on days that are overcast.
 During sunny days of summer, spraying is preferably done in the morning or late in the evening.

 4. Re-spray the plants with one tablespoon of Epsom salt and one gallon of water whenever the plants start flowering.